New school year - Secondary Education

 After filling in the above fields, you will receive a message from Access.org in your mailbox.
 Click on the link in that email.
 Don't see an email?
 Check your spam box.
 You will then be 'redirected' to the Holmwood's learning environment.
 If you have any questions or need help with step 2 or 3, please contact Access.org.
 When you get the following screen after step 3, you can start the course.
 If you don't see this, read on below the screenshot.

 A. Because we do not always receive your class data, we (sometimes) ask for a class code.
 Ask your teacher for this code, enter it and click on "verify".
 The class code always has the same format; “H-” followed by 6 numbers/letters (eg H-9S9WUU).

 After entering your class code, check the school and class and click on “Log in”.

-B. You get the message "There are no courses assigned to your class.
-Ask your teacher." then you are linked to a class, but the class must still be linked to a subscription.
-The teacher/school administrator can arrange this for you.
+B. If you get the message "There are no courses assigned to your class, you will need to ask your teacher for help.
+You are linked to a class, but the class must still be linked to a subscription.
+The teacher or school administrator can arrange this for you.

 Good luck with learning!